spartanchick619/Catch-Me-Outside-Weather-Dashboard/README.md

 ## Description

 This application is a weather dashboard for users to search current and expected weather within the next 5 days.
 It is a useful tool for people to check the weather for areas they are traveling to, theit local city, and check the weather where loved ones are at.
+The challemges I faced was getting the weather to dsisplay and for it to not save the 5 day forecast of all prior searched cities.
+As well as getting the rows right and getting the classing correct in the code.
+I have a better appreaciation for JQUERY.

 ## How to Install

+Add the url to the browser and it will load the webpage.
+In the search bar on the page, add the name of the city and hit the 'search' button.
+The current weahter of the location you chose will be generated along with the 5 day forecast of that area.
+The cities you have searched before will be saved to local storage.

 ## User Story